Sporotrichosis

 Author(s): Anzengruber F., Navarini A.

-Fungal infection of the cutis and subcutis by Sporotrix schenckii.
+Fungal infection of the cutis and subcutis caused by Sporotrix schenckii.

 • Lymphocutaneous form